psyraxaus/Prosim2GSX/memory-bank/progress.md

 Based on the current state and modularization strategy, the following priorities are recommended for future development:

 1. **Complete GSX Services Extraction (Phase 3)**
-   - 🔄 Implement GSXStateManager (Phase 3.3)
+   - ✅ Implement GSXStateManager (Phase 3.3)
-     - Create IGSXStateManager interface and implementation
+     - Created IGSXStateManager interface and implementation
-     - Extract state management logic from GsxController
+     - Extracted state management logic from GsxController
-     - Add state transition methods and state query methods
+     - Added state transition methods and state query methods
-     - Add event-based notification for state changes
+     - Added event-based notification for state changes
+     - Implemented validation for state transitions
    - 🔜 Implement remaining GSX services (Phases 3.4-3.7)
      - GSXServiceCoordinator, GSXDoorManager, GSXLoadsheetManager
      - Refine GsxController to be a thin facade